taylor-ortiz/denver-dev-expense-tracker-lwc/README.md

 - Write a SOQL query that retrieves all expenses related to the given `budgetId` and orders them by `Transaction_Date__c` in ascending order.

 ## 7. Set response data from Apex expenses query to expense array
-- TODO: set your response data to the expenses array at the top of the JS file
+- set your response data to the expenses array at the top of the JS file

 ## 8. Wiring Data and Refreshing Apex
 - In the `wiredExpenses` function, store the result data so that it can be used for refreshing Apex when new expenses are added.